 Who is eligible?

 This program is designed for women without symptoms of breast cancer and actively encourages women 50 to 74 years to participate as this age group is most at risk of developing breast cancer.
 Women in their 40s or 75 years and over can also participate in the BreastScreen Queensland program.

 Women younger than 40 are not eligible for screening in the program for several important reasons:

 - There is no current evidence that screening mammography is effective in detecting early stages of breast cancer in this age group

 - There are concerns about the effect of regular mammograms on young breast tissue

 - Young breasts generally have denser tissue which makes it difficult to see breast cancer.

 BreastScreen Queensland mobile schedule

-To find out when BreastScreen Queensland is in your area please refer to the mobile service schedule.
+BreastScreen Queensland also provides mobile screening services.
+To find out when the BreastScreen Queensland Van may be visiting your area please refer to the mobile service schedule.